AmbiVision PRO Install Guide

 This device uses nominal input voltages of 110 – 240 V AC and it automatically selects the correct input voltage.
 It is designed to work with a single-phase power system having a grounded neutral conductor.
 To reduce the risk of electrical shock, do not plug into any other type of power system.
 Connect the device with all peripheral equipment before turning it on.

 The brightness in the room has a great influence on quality.
-It is recommended to limit the ambient lighting to get the best effect.
+It is recommended to limit the ambient lighting in order to get the best effect.

 Magic Link - wireless LED strip controller

 ① DC INPUT (5V 3A or 6A)

 We suggest placing the MagicLink at the back of the TV, near to the edge with some distance (to do not touch the enclosure directly) to the TV enclosure using zip ties and sticky bases.
 This way, you should decrease TV’s shield influence on the radio range.

 Connect the MagicLink to the LED strip using 3 pins connector.
 Use zip ties and sticky bases to stabilize Magic Link on the rear of the TV.
 After making the „Power loop”, connect the power adapter to the Magic link and plug into the power grid.
 MagicLink automatically determines the count of LEDs and LED strip types (RGBW or RGB – to change to another type, use the Wizard app ).
 The calculating operation takes about 2-5 minutes depending on the LED strip length.
 The successful result is indicated by “white waves animation”.

 If you change the LED strip, you can use automatic LED strip recognition again: